zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-superglue.markdown

 - **Overengineering:** Without pushback to simplify products and a lack of understanding of the technology, overengineering can occur.
 Imagine using a monster truck for a grocery run—impressive, but entirely unnecessary.

-- **Building Too Simple, Unscalable Products:** Assuming processes will be simplified and harmonized when, in reality, essential complexity needs to be supported, can lead to fragile systems.
-It's like building a house of cards lacking robustness and scalability.
+- **Building Too Simple, Unscalable Products:** Assuming processes will be simple when, in reality, essential complexity needs to be supported, can lead to fragile and rigid systems.

 - **Building Low-Quality Products:** Unnecessary complexity and lack of critical knowledge and expertise can lead to low-quality products that fail under pressure, like a dollar-store umbrella in a hurricane.
 Ensuring quality requires aligning expertise and simplifying designs where possible.